MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-manage-webpages.md

 ![pages pane](media/pages-pane.png "Pages pane")

-The navigation on the website is created automatically based on the hierarchy of the webpages.
+The menu on the website is created automatically based on the hierarchy of the webpages.
+You can also create a custom menu to display on the website.
+More information: [Create a custom menu](compose-page.md#create-a-custom-menu)

 ![website navigation](media/website-navigation.png "Website navigation")

 ## Manage webpage

-1. [Edit the portal](manage-existing-portals.md#edit) to open it in the maker experience.
+1. [Edit the portal](manage-existing-portals.md#edit) to open it in the portal designer.

 2. Select **Pages** ![pages icon](media/pages-icon.png "Pages icon") from the toolbelt on the left side of the screen.